 The survey indicated that teachers in the three communities are predominantly female (84%) and married (80%).
-A large majority are American born (86%), while 7% percent were born in Israel.
-Surveys from other cities have indicated much higher proportions of Israeli-born teachers: 17% in Boston (Frank, Margolis, and Weisner, 1992); 25% in Los Angeles (Aron and Phillips, 1988); and in Miami, 15% of synagogue school teachers and 29% of Judaic day school teachers (Sheskin, 1988).
+A large majority are American-born (86%), while 7% percent were born in Israel.
+Surveys from other cities have indicated much higher proportions of Israeli-born teachers: 17% in Boston (Frank, Margolis, and Weisner, 1992); 25% in Los Angeles (Aron and Phillips, 1988); and in Miami, 15% of synagogue school teachers and 29% of Judaic studies day school teachers (Sheskin, 1988).

 Our respondents represent a variety of religious affiliations.
-Thirty-two percent are Orthodox and 8% are Traditional.
-Thirty-one percent identify with the Reform movement and 25% see themselves as Conservative.
-(The remaining 4% list other preferences, including 1% Reconstructionist.)
+Thirty-two percent are Orthodox, and 8% define themselves as traditional.
+Thirty-one percent identify with the Reform movement; 25% see themselves as Conservative.
+(The remaining 4% list other affiliations, including 1% Reconstructionist.)
 Sixty-three percent of the teachers have visited Israel, and 51% of those have lived in Israel for three months or more.
 Twenty-one percent of the teachers in our survey described themselves as fluent Hebrew speakers.